-We have implemented the logical model of Spreha as a pluggable module of a generic middleware Prottoy, designed to support the development of proactive applications integrating multiple sentient artefacts [8].
+We have implemented the logical model of Spreha as a pluggable module of a generic middleware Prottoy, designed to support the development of proactive applications integrating multiple Smart Objects [8].
 For clarity, here we will briefly introduce Prottoy, which is composed of three core components.
 Those are:

-- 1. Resource Manager: Responsible for resource discovery, e.g. the sentient artefacts. - Artefact Wrapper: Responsible for encapsulating artefacts and offering artefact services and context information to applications. - 3.
-Virtual Artefact: Responsible for providing unified interface to applications for interacting with the underlying layers.
+- Resource Manager: Responsible for resource discovery, e.g. the Smart Objects. - Artefact Wrapper: Responsible for encapsulating artefacts and offering artefact services and context information to applications. - Virtual Artefact: Responsible for providing unified interface to applications for interacting with the underlying layers.